Our team name: SHIEN means "support" in Japanese,

 aiming to create an environment that will encourage better research activities at ATR.

-We support ATR foreign researchers and internship students with services of immigration and other legal procedures necessary for them to work at ATR also with various daily issues to live in Japan.
+and other legal procedures necessary for them to work at ATR also with various daily issues to live in Japan.

 If you seek any supports, please feel free to contact us!